Donnerinoern/Donnerinoern/README.md

 # About me:
 I’m ***Donnerinoern***, better known as **Donnan**.
-A Norwegian IT-student with ADHD.
 I'll be done with my bachelor's degree spring 2024.
 Been using Linux as my main OS since fall 2021.
 Currently using NixOS and Alpine Linux.
 I have experience with the following languages:
 - Java
 - JavaScript/TypeScript